1nonlyMujahid/Security-Deployment-and-Testing/README.md

 7. Nextcloud
 8. Web Application Firewall

 Zones were created to segregate and protect what is more crucial to the business.
-Along with the services, multiple machines were deployed and configured to be secure against attacks that are commonly posed as a threat to medium-sized businesses.
+Along with the services, multiple machines were deployed and configured to be secure against attacks commonly posed as a threat to medium-sized businesses.